Intel: Another Threat Emerges (And It's Not Zen)

 - Bypass GPUs and go straight towards FPGAs.

 It should be said that moving to FPGAs is not risk-free.
 While massively parallel programming for GPUs presented a roadblock for GPU compute adoption for a long while, the problem with FPGAs is even harder.
 FPGAs don't just have the massively parallel problem to deal with, they also have specific limitations on what can be built to be solved in hardware.
-It's like marrying the complications of programming massively-parallel tasks with the complications of building hardware which actually runs.
+It's like marrying the complications of programming massively-parallel tasks with the complications of building hardware, which actually runs.

 Conclusion